Award Winning Media

 2011 – Wanaka Mountain Film Festival Editing Competition – Finalist – with the edit Bird Man

-International film festival which had previously show copies of my Gravity Chaser films invited me to enter an editing competition.
+International film festival which had previously show copies of my Gravity Chaser films invited me to enter a video editing competition.
 This was a truly international editing competition with entries from USA, Canada, Chile, New Zeland and Scotland.
 The festival supplied 1 hour of footage and sub 3-minute films were entered.